-Use of Google Analytics
+Use of Google Analytics:

 The information generated by using Google Analytics (including your IP address) is transferred to a Google server.
-To protect your privacy, Google Analytics has been configured in such a way that your IP address will be anonymized immediately within the area of EU or EEA countries after it has been transferred to Google from within any EU or EEA country and that it will be stored by Google exclusively in its anonymized form (anonymizeIp=true).
-Only in exceptional cases is the full IP address sent to Google servers in the U.S.A. and shortened there.
+To protect your privacy, Google Analytics has been configured in such a way that your IP address will be anonymized immediately within the area of EU or EEA countries after it has been transferred to Google servers and that it will be stored by Google exclusively in its anonymized form (anonymizeIp=true).
+Only in exceptional cases is the full IP address sent to Google servers in the USA and shortened there.
 On behalf of the Fiscal Advisory Council, Google will use the information gathered to analyze your use of the Fiscal Advisory Council's websites and to compile reports on website activities.

 Use of photographs and videos by the Fiscal Advisory Council